All incoming Soldiers follow the link above for detailed reporting procedures.

 Located on 62nd Street near the hospital, the Soldier and Family Assistance Center is a one-stop location built to equip and aid wounded, ill and injured Soldiers who are assigned or attached to Warrior Transition Units.
 SFAC services help these Soldiers make life-changing decisions as they transition back to duty or on to civilian life.

 Training and resources focusing on suicide prevention.

-The Total Army Sponsorship Program, or TASP, mission is to help Soldiers, civilian employees and their Families better integrate into the U.S. Army, and to assist them when they transition to different units.
+The Total Army Sponsorship Program mission is to help Soldiers and their families better integrate into the U.S. Army, and to assist them when they transition to different units.
 Sponsorship applies to all active component Soldiers in ranks E-1 through O-6.
 TASP ensures incoming Soldiers are assigned sponsors prior to reporting to their next duty station.
-Obtaining a sponsor reduces the stress of reporting to a new unit, enhances resiliency and improves readiness among Soldiers and Family Members.
+Obtaining a sponsor reduces the stress of reporting to a new unit, enhances resiliency and improves readiness among Soldiers and family members.